jpolcek/autocomplete-plus/Tutorial:-Registering-and-creating-a-suggestion-provider.md

-# :rotating_light: :rotating_light: :rotating_light: This API is deprecated. :rotating_light: :rotating_light: :rotating_light:
+# :rotating_light: :rotating_light: :rotating_light: This API Is Deprecated :rotating_light: :rotating_light: :rotating_light:

-You should go to https://github.com/atom-community/autocomplete-plus/wiki/Provider-API to read about the new provider API.
-Do not implement providers using the API below.
+**You should go to https://github.com/atom-community/autocomplete-plus/wiki/Provider-API to read about the new provider API.
+Do not implement providers using the API below.**

 ## Deprecated Legacy API